Carlyle's second-quarter earnings drop as energy funds suffer

 Like its major peers, Carlyle has diversified beyond corporate buyouts into alternative credit, real estate and funds of funds.
 Yet private equity dominates its income, accounting for 33 percent of assets under management but contributing 99 percent of its earnings in the quarter.

-Carlyle sold shares in several of its companies in the quarter, including Nielsen NV (NLSN.N), CommScope Holding Company Inc (COMM.O), Axalta Coating Systems Ltd (AXTA.N) and Applus Services SA (APPS.MC).
+Carlyle sold shares in several of its companies in the quarter, including Nielsen NV, CommScope Holding Company Inc, Axalta Coating Systems Ltd and Applus Services SA.

 The cash from those and other asset sales resulted in $386 million in distributable earnings in the quarter on a pre-tax basis, up from $323 million a year earlier.